clintonb/mlessly.github.io/_drafts/what-s-next-for-the-the-next-administration.md

 **_Online Learning_**

 Despite the widespread adoption of LMSs across the postsecondary education for close to two decades now, online learning as a primary method of delivery is still considered less reputable.
 Until now.
-Over the past few months faculty and administrators have simultaneously learned both the utility of online learning, and their severe lack of understanding of how to harness that utility.
-The Department of Education should invest time and resources by initiating a blue-ribbon committee to determine the efficacy of online learning as a dynamic education delivery method and partner with [CAS](https://www.cas.edu/) to determine industry best practices.
+Over the past few months faculty and administrators have simultaneously learned about both the utility of online learning, and their severe lack of understanding of how to harness that utility.
+The Department of Education must invest time and resources by initiating a blue-ribbon committee to determine the efficacy of online learning as a dynamic education delivery method and partner with [CAS](https://www.cas.edu/) to determine industry best practices.

 **_Title IX_**